mattrussi/gitlab-com-runbooks/howto/haproxy.md

 ## Frontend and Backend configuration
 * HAProxy frontends define how requests are forwarded to backends
 * Backends configure a list of servers for load balancing
+* The HAProxy configuration is defined in [gitlab-haproxy cookbook](https://gitlab.com/gitlab-cookbooks/gitlab-haproxy) and you can also find it in `/etc/haproxy/haproxy.cfg` on any of the haproxy nodes.
+*
 ### Frontends
 * `http`: port 80
     *  delivers a 301 to https